doctorfree/Asciiville/README.md

 * ranger
 * mplayer

-These dependencies will all be automatically installed if not present when Asciiville is installed using the Debian or RPM packaging.

 ## Installation

-Asciiville v1.0.0 and later can be installed on Linux systems using either the Debian packaging format or the Red Hat Package Manager (RPM).
+Asciiville v1.3.0 and later can be installed on Linux systems using either the Debian packaging format or the Red Hat Package Manager (RPM).

 ### Debian package installation